Emily Brontë: Brussels

 Constantin Heger, who was in charge of the academy, thought highly of Emily, later telling Mrs Gaskell that he rated her intellect as "something even higher" than Charlotte's, saying:She should have been a man – a great navigator.
 Her powerful reason would have deduced new spheres of discovery from the knowledge of the old; and her strong imperious will would never have been daunted by opposition or difficulty, never have given way but with life.
 She had a head for logic, and a capability of argument unusual in a man and rarer indeed in a woman... impairing this gift was her stubborn tenacity of will which rendered her obtuse to all reasoning where her own wishes, or her own sense of right, was concerned.Fewer than a dozen of Emily's French essays survive from this period, most of which are compositions based on existing literary works selected by Constantin Heger.
 The two sisters were committed to their studies and by the end of the term had become so competent in French that Madame Heger, the wife of Constantin Heger, proposed that they both stay another half-year.
 According to Charlotte, she even offered to dismiss the English master so that Charlotte could take his place.
 By this time, Emily had become a competent pianist and teacher, and it was suggested that she might stay on to teach music.
+Emily had a particular admiration for the music of Ludwig van Beethoven whose sonatas she played and studied the most at the piano.
 In this way, the sisters would be able to continue their education at the Pensionnat without paying for their board or tuition.
 Emily's first students in Brussels were the three young daughters of a local family, the Wheelwrights.
 The family liked Charlotte, but disliked Emily intensely.
 Laetitia Wheelwright later said that this was because Emily refused to teach the small children during her own school hours, thereby monopolizing their play time.
 In spite of this, Emily seems to have been happier during this period, and even made a friend; a sixteen-year-old Belgian student, Louise de Bassompierre, to whom Emily gifted a signed drawing.